greenspangle/LIN7077_Humanities/w1_getting_started/practice/w1_practice.md

 The pattern of our weekly lectures will be that the first half is learning and the second half is all practice.

-There is no assignment this week but do not let that lull you into a false sense of security.
-There are six assignments for this module and the first five are issued in weeks 2, 3, 4, 5. and 6.

 Today we will start by using Python interactively to establish some basics.
 Then we will move to using Jupyter notebooks for exploring and practicing Python.